 When it comes to coaching models, it is certainly not the case that one size fits all.
 So far, the one that I like most is called Narrative Coaching.
 It’s described as a ‘mindful, experiential and holistic approach’ to shift my client’s stories thereby generating new options for desired change.
-The idea is that stories are not only central to life but they are … Read More Narrative Coaching
+The idea is that stories… Continue reading Narrative Coaching

 Electional astrology is ‘the art of the possible’ – i.e. choosing the perfect moment to launch a particular project or event so as to give it the best chance of success.
-The idea is that the chart of the launch moment should symbolically reflect the nature and goals of the project as well as those of the person(s) responsible for it.
-The following chart has been elected by … Read More Magazine launch – for Ms T
+The idea is that the chart of the launch moment should symbolically reflect the nature and goals of the project as well as those of the person(s) responsible… Continue reading Magazine launch – for Ms T

 In the preface to his Ukrainian Edition of Animal Farm, George Orwell says that his reason for writing the novel was to reveal what he believed to be the Soviet myth underlying Socialism – the political and economic model that he wholeheartedly embraced.
-According to Orwell, nothing had caused greater harm to the Socialist movement in England than that the majority of English people … Read More Power and Promise – Utopian Propaganda & Orwell’s Animal Farm
+According to Orwell, nothing had caused greater harm to the Socialist movement… Continue reading Power and Promise – Utopian Propaganda & Orwell’s Animal Farm

 With the Sun in Aries and the Moon in Scorpio, the energy of today and tomorrow is one of bored dissatisfaction.
 Little wonder you’re feeling disillusioned, uncertain.